This post was originally published on A Globe Well Travelled in 2017. The content has been revised and updated with fresh information.

 Other things to do at the South Rim:

-I did a helicopter flight over the canyon on my first visit and it was absolutely incredible – the aerial view of the canyon is like nothing else I’ve ever seen!
+π I did a Grand Canyon helicopter flight over the during my first Grand Canyon visit and it was absolutely incredible – the aerial view of the canyon is like nothing else I’ve ever seen!
 Highly recommend doing this if you are willing to splurge on a special sightseeing activity.

 Where to stay at Grand Canyon South Rim:

-There are a few options for staying near the South Rim.
-You can stay in Grand Canyon Village, though do keep in mind that you will have to book a room months in advance.
-You can try El Tovar Hotel (a historic hotel very near to the canyon rim) or Yavapai Lodge (about a mile walk from the rim).
+ποΈ There are a few options for staying near the South Rim.
+You can stay in Grand Canyon Village at El Tovar Hotel (a historic hotel very near to the canyon rim), though do keep in mind that you will have to book a room months in advance.

-If you’re planning a road trip to the Grand Canyon and will be bringing along an animal companion, you’ll be happy to know that pets are welcome inside the national park (though they are not allowed below the canyon rim).
-There are someย dog-friendly hotelsย available in the surrounding areas – these accommodations understand the needs of both you and your furry friend, providing a comfortable stay for both.
+If you’re planning a Grand Canyon road trip and will be bringing along an animal companion, you’ll be happy to know that pets are welcome inside the national park (though they are not allowed below the canyon rim).
+There are some dog-friendly hotels available in the surrounding areas – these accommodations understand the needs of both you and your furry friend, providing a comfortable stay for both.

 Grand Canyon North Rim